lz4/lz4/programs/README.md

 When multiple files are provided, they are bundled into the same benchmark session (though each file is a separate compression / decompression).
 Using `-S` command separates them (one session per file).
 When no file is provided, uses an internal Lorem Ipsum generator instead.

-The benchmark measures ratio, compressed size, compression and decompression speed.
+The benchmark measures compressed size, compression factor, compression and decompression speed.
 One can select multiple compression levels starting from `-b` and ending with `-e` (ascending).
 The `-i` parameter selects a number of seconds used for each session.